 - Failure to detect and treats issues with the placenta or umbilical cord

 Las Vegas Cerebral Palsy Lawsuits

 In Las Vegas, previous cerebral palsy lawsuits have yielded damages in different amounts, depending on the severity of the disorder and the factors surrounding the case.

-In order to find out what damages you and your family may be eligible for, you’ll need to contact an experienced Las Vegas cerebral palsy lawyer.
-Although a law firm or attorney cannot give you an exact amount up-front that you could possibly win, they will be able to tell you if you have a valid case and what kinds of damages you may be entitled to.
+To find out what damages you and your family may be eligible for, you’ll need to contact an experienced Las Vegas cerebral palsy lawyer.
+Although a law firm or attorney cannot give you an exact amount up-front that you could win, they will be able to tell you if you have a valid case.

 While there is no cap on the amount that can be won for economic damages, the state of Nevada has a $350,000 cap on non-economic damages.